 - Use social media to engage PGRs, promote discussions and facilitate peer support

-- Refer researchers to other support available within the University as appropriate (e.g. Student Services, Careers Network, IT Services, the Guild of Students…)
+- Refer researchers to other support available within the University as appropriate (e.g. University Graduate School, Student Services, Careers Network, IT Services, the Guild of Students…)

 How to apply

 The scholarships are open to any Normally Registered University of Birmingham postgraduate researcher, including existing scholarship-funded PGRs, who will be Normally Registered until the end of July in the relevant year (i.e. not in writing up period).

 - A 750-word support statement showing your potential to support the key aims of the Westmere Scholarship Scheme outlined in the supporting document (see below)

 - A short CV (maximum 2 A4 sides) showing education and employment history.

-- Two signed supporting references including one from your lead supervisor.
-These should be signed by your referee and supplied in PDF format.
+- A signed supporting reference from your lead supervisor.
+This should be signed by your supervisor and supplied in PDF format, so you can attach it to the application form.

-Please read the shortlisting criteria before writing your supporting statement.
+Please read the shortlisting criteria below before writing your supporting statement.

-- Currently a normally registered postgraduate researcher at UoB and intending to remain normally registered until the end of July of the relevant academic year.
+- Currently a normally registered postgraduate researcher at the University of Birmingham and intending to remain normally registered until the end of July of the relevant academic year.

 - Exemplary undergraduate and master’s grades (equivalent to first class).